fieldtrip/website/development/realtime/tobi.md

 1.  build ''libbuffer.a'' in ''/realtime/buffer/src'' by issuing ''make'',
 2.  build ''tia2ft'' by issuing ''make'' in ''/realtime/acquisition/tobi/''.

-Then, it can simply be run wit
+Then, it can simply be run with:
 \$ ./tia2ft.sh --serve-ft-buffer

 The shell script adds the TiA library to the search path, and starts the